jbiatek/BSGRulebook/rulebook.md

 - Infiltrators cannot hold titles.
     - They may be assigned Quorum cards like "Mission Specialist" or "Arbitrator", since those are not titles, with the exception of "Vice President" since that requires the ability to become President.
 - Infiltrators may not play more than 2 cards into a Skill check.
-- The Infiltrator always has this Action available to them:
+- An Infiltrator always has this special Action available to them:
     - Move to the Resurrection Ship.
 If your character was in the Brig or Detention, discard down to 3 Skill cards before moving.
 - Any time an Infiltrator moves to the Resurrection Ship, either voluntarily using the above action or because of another game effect, they are no longer Infiltrating.
 They must discard any cards that a revealed Cylon cannot hold.